 - Modifying farm and VDI desktop assignment network security groups as need to configure ports for your business circumstances.

-The following diagram illustrates a deployed pod that is enabled for high availability and has both the external and internal types of Unified Access Gateway configurations.
+The following diagram illustrates a deployed pod which has both the external and internal types of gateway configurations, and where the external gateway resides in the same VNet as the pod itself.
 In this diagram,

 Subscriptions and Number of Pods